Graham Potter: Reception

 Former Celtic and Barcelona player Henrik Larsson commented on Potter's pattern of play, stating he "played all different kinds of systems, starting off a match one way, and then halfway through they started playing a different system, and then they ended up with a third system.
 And all the players knew exactly what they were doing."

 Guardiola admitted that he was a "big fan" of Potter, saying that Potter's "Brighton are a joy to watch, a joy to analyse" and that his "players move with freedom and everyone knows what they have to do.
 They have the courage to play everywhere."

 In October 2021, BBC Sport published a feature on Potter's rise and regarded him as a possible England manager in the making.

-In September 2025, before Potter was sacked by West Ham, Potter became the subject of viral face swap memes on social media, portraying him as various celebrities.
+In September 2025, before he was dismissed by West Ham, Potter became the subject of viral face swap memes on social media, portraying him as various celebrities.
 The trend began from frustrated West Ham fans ridiculing Potter over the team's results, whilst Potter himself responded by saying that the memes "made his son laugh".